How to Structure pytest-geo for Large Shapefiles

 └── spatial_cache_policy.yaml

-This layout enforces a clear boundary between test execution and data provisioning.
-Large shapefiles should never be committed to Git; instead, they are provisioned via CI artifact storage, cloud object mounts, or deterministic synthetic generators.
-The tests/geo/conftest.py layer becomes the single source of truth for spatial fixture injection, while root conftest.py handles session-level resource pooling and teardown.
+Large shapefiles should never be committed to Git; they are provisioned via CI artifact storage, cloud object mounts, or deterministic synthetic generators that produce statistically representative geometries.
+The tests/geo/conftest.py layer becomes the single source of truth for spatial fixture injection, while the root conftest.py handles session-level resource pooling and teardown.

 # tests/geo/conftest.py